richardgaywood/paydata.org/content/houserules/combat/action_economy.md

 *   These may be used at any point before or during their next phase
 *   They can save them to use defensively (eg Parry) or take an action later for tactical reasons
 *   The deferred action cannot be held any longer than whenever their next phase is
+*   If they are still holding a deferred action when their next phase arrives, they can use it as part of that phase
 *   No character can take any defensive actions on the first combat turn before their first phase

 {{% alert title="Example" %}}